ktagilbert/katalog/_posts/2017-12-26-december-reads.markdown

 I think what I love most about "Lit" is Karr's brutal honesty.
 She depicts herself as objectively as a human being can without completely destroying their own sense of self worth.
 I can't even imagine how painful some of her stories were to recount.
 Yet, she gets them all down on the page in a way that tears at your heart strings.

 ### 'Splitting an Order' by Ted Kooser

 ### 'The Yellow Lighted Bookshop' by Lewis Buzbee
 ![The Yellow Lighted Bookshop Blog Review](/katalog/assets/yellow-lighted-bookshop.png)

+Reading Lewis Buzbee's memoir was like meeting up with a new friend and realizing they share one of the same passions as you.
+Buzbee *loves* books and bookstores.
+He will go on his honeymoon and spend it looking for a certain shop that is sure to have a surprising paperback in store for him.
+He loves that bookstores are like living breathing cities.
+He loves the origin of the book and it's lifecycle from the publisher to the shelf and back.

+I mean geeze, just read this quote:

+>"Books, I knew then and now, give body to our ideas and imaginations, make them flesh in the world; a bookstore is the city where our fleshed-out inner selves reside."

+My favorite part in Buzbee's novel is when he describes the excitement book lovers feel when they walk into a bookstore.
+It feels just like everytime I walk into a Powell's location, Elliot Bay Bookstore, or when I was traveling with mom in London and could wander to any cute little bookstore we found along our way.

+You feel as if there is infinite possibilities.
+You could find a non-fiction that is so relatable it changes your though processes (I've so been there!).
+Better yet, you could find a poetry collection that inspires you to take more time to enjoy your surroundings or the people you love.
+I've even found seemingly random books that have opened me up to whole new areas of interest.
+A [novel about Radiohead](https://www.sheetmusicplus.com/title/exit-music-sheet-music/19581827?kw=&utm_medium=cpc&adpos=1o4&gclid=Cj0KCQiAyZLSBRDpARIsAH66VQLmHrmjlT2AG8UsXHpoP-4O3TNRGhde9SEtkFFzR1kukrAZ-4OM0cgaAorYEALw_wcB&d=sem_sidecar&d=sem_sidecar&popup=false&popup=false&utm_source=google&mkwid=s|pcrid|86117963782&ac=1&country_code=USA&sc_intid=19581827&scid=scplp19581827) was one such find.

+Being in a bookstore is my favorite way to spend a weekend morning.
+Buzbee nails the feeling on the head when he explains that the feeling is like being both alone but connected to others - other reads (and other writers if you ask me).

+I know you guys are readers, so if you want to spend hours connecting with a friend who shares your passion, definitely check out the Yellow Lighted Bookshop.

 ### 'Ariel' by Sylvia Plath
 ![Ariel, Poems by Sylvia Plath](/katalog/assets/sylvia-plath-ariel.png)

+I read 'The Bell Jar' by Sylvia Plath back in August.
+From there, I was hooked!
+I went to the Powell's on Cedar Hills here and grabbed two different collections of poetry by Plath as well.

+I read 'Ariel' first in September.
+I re-read it this month, giving me the chance to revisit her superb use of repetition, dark imagery, beautiful vocabulary, and radical enjambment.

+Her collection is not just a bound book.
+It is her own heart laid out, stitched into signatures, and bound into a paperback.
+She writes about the struggle involved in living.

+If you've ever experienced depression or dark thoughts, you will relate and leave this collection in awe of her ability to succinctly describe her feelings and in such a gorgeous way.
+I know I was in awe at least.

+***My favorite poems in the collection: Lady Lazarus, Elm, Lesbos, Medusa, a Birthday Present, The Munich Mannequins, Contusion***

 ### November, 2017 Issue of 'Poetry'